T5 Exonuclease

 Ribonuclease 3 Human Recombinant

-RNASE3 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 171 amino acids (28-160) and having a molecular mass of 19.9kDa.
-RNASE3 is fused to a 38 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+Recombinant human RNASE3, expressed in E. coli, is a non-glycosylated polypeptide chain consisting of 171 amino acids (residues 28-160).
+This protein has a molecular weight of 19.9 kDa.
+The N-terminus of RNASE3 is fused to a 38 amino acid His-tag to facilitate purification, which is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs